Mirror Play for Babies and Toddlers: A Complete Step-by-Step Guide

 Essential Equipment and Materials

-Consider adding a variety of colorful scarves, soft toys, or textured fabrics to stimulate the senses.
-A set of LED lights can enhance the ambiance, creating a magical atmosphere.
+From there, consider adding colorful scarves, soft toys, or textured fabrics to stimulate the senses.
+A set of LED lights can add atmosphere without being overstimulating.
+Cushions or mats add comfort during floor play.

 Choosing the Right Mirrors for Play

-Safety is vital, so opt for shatterproof materials and make certain mirrors are securely mounted.
+Think carefully about the types, sizes, and placement of mirrors before you start.
+Safety matters most, so always opt for shatterproof materials and make sure mirrors are securely mounted.

 Types of Mirrors